ricky0123/vad/README.md

 // ...
 ```

 Note the weird import and that we install `onnxruntime-node` instead of `onnxruntime-web`.
+The weird import is temporary.
+In the future, I will break off the node api into a separate package.

 ## Customizing the behavior of the VAD algorithm